Live!! +one

 Live!! +one is a live EP by British heavy metal band Iron Maiden.
 Initially released only in Japan on 25 December 1980, it was recorded live at the Marquee Club in London on 4 July 1980.
 The recordings of "Sanctuary" and "Drifter" were only ever issued on this EP, but the other two tracks have appeared as B-sides on subsequent singles.
+The songs “Drifter” and “Phantom of the Opera” were featured in a 1981 documentary called “Twentieth Century Box” of London Weekend Television alongside “Iron Maiden” which was not featured in the EP.

 In 1984 the EP was reissued in Greece with an expanded track listing, but only "I've Got the Fire" was actually recorded at the Marquee Club.
 The other additional tracks appeared on the Maiden Japan EP and "Prowler" was taken from the band's self-titled debut album.